Scouser8/File-Uploader/README.md

 3)React Context API

 How to use:
-Clone the repo or download files
+Clone the repo or download files,
-Enter the folder
+Enter the folder,
 npm install
 npm start